kulpae/cloudruby/doc/audio-backends.md

 By default gstreamer takes the best audio sink available and works with default parameters without configuration.

-When __v__ is pressed, the currently utilized audio backend and the sink (in case of gstreamer) is displayed.
+When __v__ is pressed, the currently utilized audio backend and the sink (in case of gstreamer) are displayed.